 “I think that there are still dangerous wizards in the world,” she replied.
 “Not as dangerous as the Dark Lord or the Lestranges, but dangerous nonetheless.
 My husband’s problem is that he spent so much time in the Dark Lord’s company that everyone else seems benign by comparison.”

 Hermione smiled at her with understanding.
 “You need to make him see reason.
-The last time the world underestimated the danger of dark wizards, my family lost a brother and two dear friends and the rest of us barely escaped with our lives.
+The last time the world underestimated the danger of dark wizards, my family lost a brother and more dear friends than I care to think about.
+The rest of us barely escaped with our lives.
 I don’t know whether there’s anything to this ‘friend’ of Draco’s that’s bothering you.
 But if you think there’s any chance that they’re involved in something dangerous, please talk to Harry.
 I don’t want to lose any part of our family.”

 Astoria smiled back and rose from her chair.
 “Thank you, Hermione.
 I think I understand what I need to do now.”